YonathanTAbebe/yonathanTAbebe/README.md

 💡 I'm passionate about computers and fascinated by web devlopment.
 In my free time, I enjoy chess and play football.

-💻 Currently, I'm studing on in AASTU, where I'm in both back and front end.
+💻 Currently, I'm studing  in AASTU, where I'm in both back and front end.
 I'm always excited about collaborating on projects.

 🌱 I'm a lifelong learner and thrive on exploring new technologies like node.js.
 I believe in the power of continuous growth and improvement.